evelynmitchell/shouldersOfGiants.rs/README.md

 [LESSON] The lesson from the config copy error is that it is easier to create something in the correct place than to try to move it around.

+## Day 2 - 2024-04-09 after 693bc1b

+A bit of documentation and planning.

+The next step in creating the struct to hold the GPT2 model is to load the checkpoint (gpt2_124M.bin).
+It took me a while to realize this is created by the reference python implementation train_gpt2.py, which requires PyTorch 2.2 or newer.

+So, I'll copy train_gpt2.py from llm.c and create the model checkpoint.

 [1 Illustrated GPT2](https://jalammar.github.io/illustrated-gpt2/)